• Skip to primary navigation

 This strip connects Playa Manuel Antonio and Playa Espadilla Sur and you can walk the Sendero Punta Catedral all the way around for beautiful views.

 You start at Playa Manuel Antonio and you can go either direction since it’s a loop.
-You can also do the short Sendero La Trampa trail (.2 km) and see the beach there.
+This hour long hike gives you views of different parts of the park and islands.

 The complete guide to hiking Manuel Antonio National Park - isla verde